Population Interference in Panel Experiments: Panel experiments with population interference and no carryover effects

 which suggests the following plug-in estimator of the variance:

+We also give the expression of $\text{Cov}(\hat{\tau}_t^{TE}, \hat{\tau}_{t-1}^{TE})$ and an estimator for it in Proposition~\ref{prop: var_and_cov_of_tauhat} and Proposition~\ref{prop: totaleffectcovest} of Appendix~\ref{appA} respectively.
+Equipped with the variance and the covariance estimators, we can directly check the condition in Proposition~\ref{prop: totaleffectcovest}.
+The optimal $\alpha$ is given in the proof and can be estimated in the similar way as in the independent assignment case.

+We can easily generalize the above discussion to a general version of this estimator such that we combine $\hat{\tau}_t^{TE}$ and $\hat{\tau}_{t^{'}}^{TE}$ for arbitrary $t^{'} < t$.
+The above results trivially generalize and are therefore omitted for brevity.

-As mentioned in the introduction to this section, we do not have formal inferential results at the moment --- this is an open area for future work.
-However, based on the variance estimator above, we do have two crude ways to construct confidence intervals.
+Based on the variance estimator above, we propose two ways to construct confidence intervals.
 The first one ignores the bias of $\hat{\tau}_t^c$ and uses Gaussian confidence interval.
-The second one takes advantage of Chebyshev's inequality.
+The second one takes advantage of Chebyshev's inequality and incorporates the bias.
 Specifically, note that